Escitalopram Oral SolutionPronunciation

-The most commonly observed adverse reactions in escitalopram oxalate patients (incidence of approximately 5% or greater and approximately twice the incidence in placebo patients) were nausea, ejaculation disorder (primarily ejaculatory delay), insomnia, fatigue, decreased libido, and anorgasmia.
+The most commonly observed adverse reactions in Escitalopram Oral Solution patients (incidence of approximately 5% or greater and approximately twice the incidence in placebo patients) were nausea, ejaculation disorder (primarily ejaculatory delay), insomnia, fatigue, decreased libido, and anorgasmia.

-Table 3 enumerates the incidence, rounded to the nearest percent of treatment-emergent adverse events that occurred among 429 GAD patients who received escitalopram oxalate 10 to 20 mg/day in placebo-controlled trials.
-Events included are those occurring in 2% or more of patients treated with escitalopram oxalate and for which the incidence in patients treated with escitalopram oxalate was greater than the incidence in placebo-treated patients.
+Table 3 enumerates the incidence, rounded to the nearest percent of treatment-emergent adverse events that occurred among 429 GAD patients who received Escitalopram Oral Solution 10 to 20 mg/day in placebo-controlled trials.
+Events included are those occurring in 2% or more of patients treated with Escitalopram Oral Solution and for which the incidence in patients treated with Escitalopram Oral Solution was greater than the incidence in placebo-treated patients.

 |Autonomic Nervous System Disorders|